 • Keep submitting your forms so your prescriber can adjust your treatment if needed.

-What if my medication hasn't arrived?
+Who should I contact if my medication hasn't arrived?

 When is the best time to take my medication?